jflets/LockBox/README.md

 - Python
   - No errors or warnings where returned when using the [Pep8ci Validator](https://pep8ci.herokuapp.com/#)

+There are some lines of code that exceed the Pep8 recommended 79 character limit but, changing these lines will effect the functionality of the program.
+To make sure the Pep8 linter ignores the longer lines i have used # noqa.

 ## Solved Bugs

+1. When an exiting user logged in and tried to display their passwords, and error would occur "cryptography.fernet.InvalidToken" .
+The issue was with the decryption process of the stored passwords.
+Specifically encrypted data had an invalid signature.

+- To solve the issue I added error handling for exceptions raised during encryption, decryption, and file operations.

+2. Then when running the program again and selection the option to display passwords the user received the following error "Invalid password data.
+Failed to decrypt."

+    - To solve this new issue I realized I had not added a function to generate an encryption key, once I added this and made sure that the encryption key was generated and used consistently, the program displayed the user passwords correctly.

+3. I was receiving an error when creating a new account and master password.
+This because I had forgotten to add the new key perimeter to multiple functions cause an error when running the program.

+- To fix this I added the necessary key perimeter to the functions that where missing this.

+## Bugs

+No bugs found.

 ## Full Testing